buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 ## Rule 5.5

-The heuristic for address selection defined in Section 5.5 of {{RFC6724}} to prefer addresses in a prefix advertised by a next-hop router has proven to be very useful. {{RFC6724}} does not state any requirement for SHOULD or MUST for this heuristic to be used; this update therefore amends section 5.5 to reflect that a system MUST apply the next-hop tracking heuristic, comminly referred to as Rule 5.5.
+The heuristic for address selection defined in Section 5.5 of RFC 6724 to prefer addresses in a prefix advertised by a next-hop router has proven to be very useful.
+RFC 6724 does not state any requirement for SHOULD or MUST for this heuristic to be used; this update therefore amends section 5.5 to reflect that a system MUST apply the next-hop tracking heuristic, comminly referred to as Rule 5.5.

 ## Automatic insertion of Known-Local ULAs